Updated September 7, 2016.

 Build Your Trip

 If you’re putting together a long trip it may be difficult to work around seasonality – there are a lot of moving parts – but the time of year has such a dramatic effect on the final price it’s wise to take it into account.
-Keep the seasonality in mind and you may find yourself paying a lot less for your tickets.
+Keep the seasonality of destinations on your trip in mind and you may find yourself paying a lot less for your tickets.